-Our objective for this strategy is to achieve a return of inflation +2% over a rolling period of five years.
-We assume that UK Consumer Price Inflation over the long run will average 2.5% per annum.
+Our objective for this strategy is to achieve a return of inflation +3% over a rolling period of seven years.
+We assume that UK Consumer Price Inflation over the long run will average at 2.5% per annum.

-You are prepared to accept some occasional and modest losses in order to generate slightly higher total returns.
+You can accept occasional moderate capital losses in order to achieve slightly higher total returns.

-You understand the strategy is designed to generate modest returns over time, but with relatively low volatility and low potential for loss.
-A large proportion of the portfolio is likely to comprise fixed income assets.
+You understand the strategy will generate long-term returns some way below those of major equity markets and is likely to have a large exposure to fixed income assets.
 There are a number of ways that it is possible to create a similar client outcome (in terms of return, volatility and drawdown).
 However, for our central process, we adopt the following approach: